Healthy Homes Assessment Karamu

 Draught Stopping Karamu

-If a draught can be noticed from gaps that are not adequate or holes the area requirements to be closed.
+If a draught can be noticed from gaps that are not adequate or holes, it requirements to be closed.

-What are unjustifiable gaps or holes?
+What are the most unreasonable gaps or holes?

-Check out the complete details of the Healthy Homes draught stopping requirements.
+Check out the complete details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections